 This started my love affair with many generations of Goldens in out family.

 Cathy had been raised with Bonnie - who I recall meeting on one of my trips to CR when dating Cathy.
-Stephanie & Jennifer were raised by Gretel, who was follwed by Sammie, Skipper, Mozart (Jennifer's closest pal) and now many years later my latest sidekick Chopin, shown to the left.
+Stephanie & Jennifer were raised by Gretel, who was followed by Sammie, Skipper, Mozart (Jennifer's closest pal) and now many years later my latest sidekick Chopin, shown to the left.

 I'll always treasure the many memories of the Goldens in my life and their sweet love that seems never-ending.